By Patty Ryan

 Any Kind of Fishing

 Name your fishing flavor.
 Fresh or salt water?
 River, lake, bay, reef or gulf?
 Want to stand on a beach with a pole or go 50 miles out to sea?
 In the Naples area, the possibilities are endless.
 Inland waterways and the Ten Thousand Islands are perfect for kayak fishing.
 The artificial reefs off the coast of Naples and Marco Island are close enough for a half-day trip with kids.
-To minimize your impact, practice catch-and-release fishing, keeping only what you plan to eat.

 FOOD AND DINING